-Five of the twenty-five specimens circulated (i.e. the polychaete Fabricia stellaris and the molluscs Omalogyra atomus, Skeneopis planorbis, Timoclea ovata and Bittium reticulatum) were correctly identified by all participants.
+Two of the twenty-five specimens circulated (i.e. the polychaetes Psamathe fusca and Ophelia borealis) were correctly identified by all participants.

-Further details and analysis of results can be found in the Ring Test Bulletin RTB42 which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbagcs.org).
+Further details and analysis of results can be found in the Ring Test Bulletin RTB44 which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).